PurrPod/purrpod.github.io/docs/en/intro.md

 ### Plug-and-Play Proactive Sensors

 Configure a few lines of environment settings in `activate_sensor.json`.
 The system automatically pulls single-file scripts from the cloud when sensors are missing locally.
 The frontend UI provides one-click ON/OFF toggle and hot-reload.

 ---

+## 9. Self-Evolution: Agent's Growth Engine

+PurrCat equips Agents with the ability to write their own capabilities.
+Through the KernelUpgrade tool and `src/evolve` evaluation pipeline, the Agent can autonomously create, upgrade, and test skill modules in an isolated sandbox — no need to wait for framework version updates.

+### Skill Factory

+When the Agent discovers a missing reusable SOP workflow or finds bugs in existing Skills, it can directly use KernelUpgrade to develop in an isolated sandbox:

+- **`create_skill`**: Build a brand new skill skeleton from scratch, including SOP workflow, Prompt templates, and evals test cases.
+- **`upgrade_skill`**: Copy underperforming existing skills to the sandbox, fix code logic, or optimize workflow.
+- **`test_skill`**: After writing code and test cases, trigger automated blind testing (Evals).
+The system simulates real-world scenarios and scores the skill's performance.

+### MCP Factory

+Similarly, the Agent can autonomously create MCP server extensions:

+- **`create_mcp`**: Scaffold a new MCP Server based on FastMCP, auto-generating server.py, config, and evals.
+- **`test_mcp`**: After development in the sandbox, trigger full-chain evaluation including Schema validation, tool invocation, and edge case testing.

+### Eval-Driven Development

+All skill creation and upgrades must pass a rigorous evaluation pipeline:

+1. **Write Evals**: Define inputs, expected outputs, and scoring rules.
+2. **Trigger Blind Test**: The system runs tests in an isolated environment, generating detailed trace logs.
+3. **Review Report**: Read test logs, identify failure causes, and fix issues.
+4. **Merge to Main**: After passing all tests, submit a `Request` for `skill_merge` to merge code into the main library.

+This mechanism gives PurrCat the ability to continuously self-evolve — every experience gained during tasks can be solidified into reusable skills, and the Agent's capabilities grow with use.

+---